srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module21.md

-# Lab Scenario Preview: AZ-900: Describe Azure management and governance

-## Lab 21 - Calculate Composite SLAs
+# Lab Scenario Preview: Lab 21 - Calculate Composite SLAs

-### Lab overview
+## Lab overview

 In this walkthrough, we will determine availability SLA of Azure services and then calculate application composite SLA-based expected availability.